• Skip to content

 Planting the Seeds of Faith in the Diocese of Lincoln

-Beginning with assistance for the 2019-2020 academic year, this diocesan-wide program will offer scholarships to bridge the gap for families between tuition costs and their ability to pay.
+Beginning with assistance in 2019, this diocesan-wide program offers scholarships to bridge the gap for families between tuition costs and their ability to pay.
+The Good Shepherd Scholarship is available to Catholic School students in the Lincoln Diocese, regardless of religious affiliation.
+To view an informational video about the Good Shepherd Scholarship, click here.

 Mission